-- On November 25, 1858, the state of Vermont officially and legally bans slavery;
+- On November 25, 1858, the state of Vermont officially and legally abolished slavery.

 - Billboards with advertising are banned in Vermont: there are only four states in the United States with such a ban, including Vermont, Alaska, Hawaii and Maine.

-There are several ways to celebrate this day.
-Vermont has beautiful nature, this day is the time to visit the state and take a walk through the pristine and alluring nature.
-After the walk, you can enjoy the food industry of Vermont and buy Ben & Jerry’s signature ice cream, try excellent local cheeses and maple syrup.
-If you have children, tell them the history of the state and how the people of Vermont played a major role in the American Civil War.
+On National Vermont Day, Vermonters celebrate their independence and share the state’s history with the next generation.
+Activities such as excursions to museums, nature studies, and the preparation of sweets with Vermont maple syrup are popular.
+The state also has beautiful nature, making it a great time to explore and appreciate the pristine landscapes.
+Visitors can also enjoy the food industry of Vermont, such as Ben & Jerry’s signature ice cream, delicious local cheeses, and maple syrup.
+If you have children, it’s also a great opportunity to teach them the history of the state and how the people of Vermont played a major role in the American Civil War.

 National Vermont Day is observed on October 12 each year.